 Bake for 10-12 minutes in the middle of your preheated 350° oven.
 You can bake two dozen at a time, simply rotate the cookie sheets in the middle racks of your oven halfway through baking.

 Remove them from the oven and let them set and cool on the cookie sheet for about 5 minutes.
 Do NOT overbake these cookies.
 They will continue to cook on the sheet pan as they cool.
-Snickerdoodles ideally do not have crisp edges or bottoms.
-They are a more tender and fluffy cookie recipe.
 Once they are completely cool, enjoy them immediately.

 For leftover snickerdoodles, store them in an air-tight cookie jar, container, or Ziploc bag.
 They will keep for up to 3 days if stored properly in a cool dry place.

-You can also make the snickerdoodle cookie dough ahead of time and bake it later.
-To freeze cookie dough, place it in an air-tight Ziploc bag and store them in the freezer for up to 3 months.
+To freeze Snickerdoodle cookie dough, place it in an air-tight Ziploc bag and store it in the freezer for up to 3 months.
 Defrost frozen dough in the refrigerator for 1-2 days.
 To bake frozen snickerdoodle dough, follow the steps from the point you roll and bake them.

 Snickerdoodles without Cream of Tartar